pierrec/node-eval/README.md

 This module is a simple way to evaluate a module content in the same way as require() but without loading it from a file.
 Effectively, it mimicks the javascript evil `eval` function but leverages Node's VM module instead.

+## Benefits

+Why would you be using the `eval` module over the native`require`?
+Most of the time `require` is fine but in some situations, I have found myself wishing for the following:

+* Ability to supply a context to a module
+* Ability to load the module file(s) from non node standard places

+Or simply to leverage JavaScript's `eval` but with sandboxing.

 ## Download

 It is published on node package manager (npm).
 To install, do: